GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

    The physical, logical (input) and output record in GMT.
 Here, we are reading a file with 5 numerical columns plus some free-form text at the end.
-Our module (here :doc:`psxy`) will be used to plot circles at the given locations but we want to assign color based on the ``depth`` column (which we need to convert from meters to km) and symbol size based on the ``mag`` column (but we want to scale the magnitude by 0.01 to get suitable symbol sizes).
+Our module (here :doc:`plot`) will be used to plot circles at the given locations but we want to assign color based on the ``depth`` column (which we need to convert from meters to km) and symbol size based on the ``mag`` column (but we want to scale the magnitude by 0.01 to get suitable symbol sizes).